Contrast-Security-OSS/docs/content/admin/manage_orgs/rolespermissions/Roles.md

 -->

 ## System Roles
-Contrast offers system roles for Enterprise on Premises (EOP) customers responsible for administrating and managing the Contrast UI.
+Contrast offers system roles for Enterprise on Premises (EOP) customers responsible for administrating and managing the Contrast interface.
 There are three system roles:

 | Role                 | Description                                                                                                                                                                                                                                                          |
 |----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | SuperAdmin           | The SuperAdmin role is assigned to a select individual or group of individuals who are primarily responsible for the system administration of Contrast.
 These activities include installation, upgrades, licensing, integrations and other advanced configurations. |
 | System Administrator | The System Administrator role provides one or more users the ability to create, manage and delete organizations and groups.
-They can view users to assign to groups.
+They can view users to assign them to groups.
 | Observer             | The Observer role provides one or more users read-only access to organizations, users, applications, groups and traces.                                                                                                                                              |

 ## Organization Roles